-&quot;Having often used the word Fringy I think it needful to explain the sense I would be understood to have of that word.
-By Fringy I mean all the black Messtee Portuguese Christians residing in the settlement as a people distinct from the natural and proper subjects of Portugal."-Holwell's Letter to Drake, President and Governor of Bengal, dated the 16th June, 1755.
+"Having often used the word Fringy I think it needful to explain the sense I would be understood to have of that word.
+By Fringy I mean all the black Messtee (N.B.
+A corruption of the Portuguese messico = mixed.)
+Portuguese Christians residing in the settlement as a people distinct from the natural and proper subjects of Portugal."-Holwell's Letter to Drake, President and Governor of Bengal, dated the 16th June, 3755.

-England, alas! was at the time a hot bed of Catholic hate.
-Kindled by the Spanish Invasion, fanned by the Reformation, it had waxed fiercer on the discovery of the Gunpowder Plot, and it had reached to a white heat when inflammed by the Puritanic inconoclasm of Cromwell and his Ironsides.
-The Court of Directors were accused of secretly undermining the Established Church, and the old cry was raised, "Great is Diana of the Ephesians!"
+of Catholic hate.
+Kindled by the Spanish Invasion, fanned by the Reformation, it had waxed stronger on the discovery of the Gunpowder Plot, and reached to a white heat when inflammed by the Puritanic iconoclasm of Cromwell and his Ironsides.
+The Court of Directors were accused of secretly undermining the Established Church, and the old cry was raised "Great is Diana of the Ephesians!"
 Its echoes were caught up in Madras, and a petition was presented to Mr. Chambers, the President, praying that all Portuguese women and children should be ordered to take up residence outside the precincts of the fort so that intermarriages might be discouraged.
-Mr. Chambers replied that if he adopted such a measure the Portuguese mercenaries would resign in a body, and leave the settlement unprotected.
-He, therefore, declined to accede to the wishes of the petitioners.
+Mr. Chambers replied that if he adopted such a measure, the Portuguese mercenaries would resign in a body, and leave the settlement unprotected: He therefore declined to accede to the wishes of the petitioners.

-Not infrequently it is the case that, given time, problems solve themselves.
+• It is generally the case that, given time, some problems solve themselves.
 By intermarriages with British soldiers and writers the Portuguese population of Madras eventually was so drained of its womanhood, that presently there were few wives obtainable from that source for the new arrivals who came out in ever increasing numbers to keep pace with the rapid growth of Madras.
-Indeed, the Fort had become too small to accommodate all the soldiers on the establishment, and many of them were compelled to live in the native quarter of the town; with the result that they formed connections with Indian women of the locality.
-The Court of Directors, finding no way out of the situation, resolved to face it, and on the 8th April, 1687, thus addressed the President of Madras:-"The marriage of our soldiers to the native women of Fort St. George is a matter of such consequence to posterity that we shall be content to encourage it with some expense, and have been thinking for the future to appoint a pagoda\ to be paid to the mother of any child, that shall hereafter be born of any such future marriage, upon the day the child christened, if you think this is encouragement will increase the number of such marriages."
+Indeed, the Fort had become too small to accommodate all the soldiers on the establishment, and many of them were compelled to live in the native quarter of the town.
+It thus came about that marriages with Indian women increased in proportion as marriages with Portuguese women decreased.
+The Court of Directors, finding no way out of the situation, resolved to face it, and on the 8th April, 1687, thus addressed the President of Madras:-"The marriage of our soldiers to the native women of Fort St. George is a matter of such conse-" quence to posterity that we shall be content to encourage it with some expense, and have been thinking for the future to appoint a pagoda to be paid to the mother of any child, that shall hereafter be born of any such future marriage, upon the day the child is christened, if you think this small encouragement will increase the number of such marriages."
 The offer of the Directors was accepted and brought into effect.
-The British thereby have made themselves directly and permanently responsible for the results of a deliberate policy of bringing into being a mixed population.
+By it the British made themselves directly responsible for the results of a deliberate policy of bringing into being a mixed population-and they cannot, and surely will not, in these days repudiate the claims of their Hostages to India to legislation that will effectively guarantee their future in this country.